CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 I am not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs. in my childhood, the board games were fashionable and had not so technology as today.
 I still like the classic games but now I downloaded some apps on my smartphone.

+Recently, I played with my sister and it's fun when I was winning but sometimes I let her to win loll... (it isn't true).
+The trust is that I don't like losing but I've learned that I don't have the correct pieces that sum many points but despite that, I don't make it easy for her.

 ¿A quién no le gusta salirse con la suya?

 No me considero alguien 100% competitiva porque quiero disfrutar de lo que hago en lugar de ganar a toda costa.
 En mi niñez, los juegos de mesa estaban de moda y no había tanta tecnología como hoy.
 Aún me sigue gustando los juegos clásicos pero ahora los descargo en el móvil y puede que necesite o no de un contrincante.